TaraRoopram/KR2_BN/README.md

 Run 100 => 0.0534s
 ```

-Afterwards, the statistics as presented in the paper are also
+Afterwards, the following statistics are computed and printed,
-computed and printed:
+as presented in the paper:

 ```
 Results for the min-degree ordering heuristic (size = 7):